patryk-ku/sasayaki/README.md

 ```

 > [!NOTE]
-> The `--install` parameter will create a `.sasayaki` folder in your home directory, then create a separate pyenv and download the necessary packages in it.
+> The `--install` parameter will create a `.sasayaki` folder in your home directory, next it will install python 3.12 using pyenv, then create a separate venv and download the necessary packages in it.
 Finally, it will create the python file needed for transcription and a configuration file.
-You can reverse this process with `--uninstall` or manually delete the `.sasayaki` folder.
+You can reverse this process with `--uninstall` or manually delete the `.sasayaki` folder, but **this will not uninstall a previously installed version of Python from pyenv, you have to do it manually**.

 Optional: